SEO is an Integral Part of Your Inbound Marketing Strategy in Ireland.

 A freebie, DIY, website will NOT work.
 A professional website that is properly designed and developed to attract maximum business WILL cost you money, how much money depends on various issues, your company, the size of your company, the nature of your products or services, how competitive your industry is and your budget.
 Unfortunately, there are numerous services on the market advertising FREE websites in three easy steps that require no knowledge of web design.
 While these websites do have a purpose, personal use, clubs, non-profits etc., they will NOT work as an effective business tool as they offer no, or little, SEO capabilities.
 Or they start charging for “professional” features.

 Getting your business website to the point where it ranks highly and brings you lots of business is NOT an overnight process, it takes time.
 It’s like a savings account, every day; week or month you invest some time and effort into your website.
 It’s a constant process of adding to, changing, monitoring and re-doing.
-Even when high Google rankings are achieved there is no guarantee that these rankings will maintain as Google, your competitors and even your customers are constantly changing and you need to first be aware of these changes and keep up to date with them.
+Even when high Google rankings are achieved there is no guarantee that these rankings will be maintained as Google, your competitors and even your customers are constantly changing and you need to first be aware of these changes and keep up to date with them.

 Developing an effective website is NOT a once-off process; it is strongly advised that you rather partner with a Digital Marketing Specialist who will manage your Online Presence on an ongoing basis as opposed to simply paying a web developer to develop a website and then having no further contribution.
 As discussed in point 2 above nothing stays the same for very long online.
-Google are constantly changing their algorithms in an effort to improve the “intelligence” or “understanding” of what people are searching for and what results to provide them with.
+Google are constantly changing their algorithms to improve the “intelligence” or “understanding” of what people are searching for and what results to provide them with.
 A website can become outdated quite quickly.
 Your competitors are constantly trying to outrank you, it’s an ongoing battle for the juicy number-one spot in Google SERPS, and you need to constantly combat your competitors.
 How your clients use the internet changes over time as new devices are developed, just think how mobile devices have changed people’s internet habits in the last few years.

 The Consideration Stage